 Through our local consortia this year we were provided with support from SENISS, OSSME, ADHD Foundation and MAST speech and language services for Early Years and the Together Trust.
-We are also buying in days when needed from an Educational Psychology service.
+We also buy in days when needed from an Educational Psychology service.
 This helps us to assess and identify needs and provision for a number of children across the school as well as supporting applications for EHCP's.

-In Nursery and Reception years we access SENISS outreach support for children with additional needs and we more recently have a second practitioner who can work with children across KSI and KS2.
+In Nursery and Reception years we access SENISS outreach support for children with additional needs and we more recently have a second practitioner who can work with children across KS1 and KS2.

-Each year, we work with our feeder partners such as Vauxhall Children's Centre who help us welcome children and young people including some with special educational needs or disabilities into our setting.
+Each year, we work with our feeder partners such as Trinity Tots and Vauxhall Children's Centre who help us welcome children and young people including some with special educational needs or disabilities into our setting.
 We also wave goodbye to children with SEND from Year 6, who begin their transition to the next phase in their education.

-Our approach involved our Early Years Lead Teachers liaising with Children's Centre and organising transition to school programmes.
+Our approach involves our Early Years Lead Teachers liaising with Children's Centre and other providers and families to organise transition into school programmes.
 The school SENCo meeting with secondary school SENCOs, to exchange pupil information.
-Transition programmes for those in Year 6 with SEND take place annually in Summer 2 Term of each year.
-Transitions events are now returning to normal following a couple of unstable years due to COVID and this is greatly benefitting the children involved.
+Transition programmes for those in Year 6 with SEND take place annually in the second half of the summer term each year.
+Transition events are now returning to normal following a couple of unstable years due to COVID and this is greatly benefitting the children involved.